-20 The "Godly war equipment" that the priest spoke about refers to a scripture from the bible, taken from Ephesians 6:10-17.
+The "Godly war equipment" that the priest spoke about refers to a scripture from the bible, taken from Ephesians 6:10-17.
 "10 Finally, be strong in the Lord and in his mighty power.
 11 Put on the full armor of God, so that you can take your stand against the devil's schemes.
 12 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 13 Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.
 14 Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness in place, 15 and with your feet fitted with the readiness that comes from the gospel of peace.
 16 In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
 17 Take the helmet of salvation and the sword of the Spirit, which is the word of God."
 (NIV)

-What then might the devil represent?
-I suggest that the devil is an empty representation of total production satisfaction-the other element of the dialectic of production that is impossible to reach and therefore should be maintained in order for production to keep on going.
+impossible to reach and therefore should be maintained in order for production to keep on going.
 In a Derridean sense, the devil is of aporetic character; it is in itself empty due to its non-origin and non-substantiality, yet painful and troubling if experienced by the farmers (Derrida 1993; Berns 2004).
+The farmers' physical sensations of experiencing the devil might as well have other plausible explanations.
+However there are no neutral, objective explanation of human experience that supersedes the perceiver's supra sensible biases or their culturally and historically specific assumptions about what is valuable, about what or who is in charge of their lives (Matory 2018)-palm oil trees.

-In the end, I agree with Krips (1999) that the fetish is pleasurable/worship-able precisely insofar as it prevents the subject-in this case, the farmers-from accessing its total desire, total palm oil production satisfaction.
+In the end, I agree with Krips (1999) that the fetish is pleasurable/worship-able precisely insofar as it prevents the subject-in this case, the farmers-from reaching its total desire, total palm oil production satisfaction.
+It is exactly the impossibility of the satiable that supports the Desa farmers' fetishistic every day.
 By placing the palm oil tree between the Desa farmers and the emptiness of pure desire, farmers avoid both their own dissatisfaction over stagnant or even declining production and confrontation with desire's impossible production satisfaction.
 In between the grip of dissatisfaction and satisfaction, lies the ambivalent capitalist social reality of the Desa farmers-to produce more but never too much so that the "production gap" is maintained.